100% Confidential

 The SDE Method

-Most Medical Practices businesses under $5M in revenue are valued using Seller's Discretionary Earnings (SDE).
-SDE represents the total financial benefit to a single working owner - essentially, net profit plus owner salary, personal expenses run through the business, depreciation, and one-time costs.
+Most owner-operated Medical Practices businesses are valued on Seller's Discretionary Earnings (SDE), generally those earning under about $1-2M (roughly under $5M in revenue), where a single working owner is central to operations.
+SDE represents the total financial benefit to that owner: net profit plus owner salary, personal expenses run through the business, depreciation, and one-time costs.

-Once SDE is calculated, it's multiplied by an industry-specific multiple (typically 4.0x to 8.0x for Medical Practices) to arrive at an estimated business value.
+Once SDE is calculated, it's multiplied by an industry-specific multiple (typically 4.0x to 8.0x for Medical Practices, or more depending on the business) to arrive at an estimated business value.

 What About EBITDA?